 J. Maak’s poetry appears in the following publications:

-- “A real-life ability to see thestrals” is forthcoming in “Changing Skies,” Hindsight Journal.
+- “A real-life ability to see thestrals”appeared in “Changing Skies,” Hindsight Journal (University of Colorado Boulder).

 - “Built for the birds” appeared in “Plant People, An Anthology of Environmental Artists Vol. 2,” Plants and Poetry Journal.